kit-data-manager/katacoda-scenarios/metastore/step1.md

 After startup, MetaStore offers two main endpoints: one for accessing the schema registry (/api/v1/schemas) and one for accessing the metadata repository (/api/v1/metadata).

-For listing all registered metadata schemas we can use the following 'curl' command:
+For listing all registered metadata schemas we can use the following `curl` command:

 ```bash
 curl http://localhost:8040/api/v1/schemas/ --header 'Accept: application/json' |json_pp